33 Different Types of Wasps in Alabama

 They are also beneficial to humans as they pollinate flowers.
 However, they can become aggressive when threatened and may sting if provoked.

-It is important to exercise caution when around these particular types of wasps in Alabama.
+It is important to exercise caution when dealing with these particular types of wasps in Alabama.

 25. Sand Wasp